Michael Brotherton

-Michael Lewis Brotherton (born 26 May 1931) is a British journalist and politician.
+Michael Lewis "Lou" Brotherton (born 26 May 1931) is a British journalist and politician.
 A Conservative, he had a promising Parliamentary career and worked as a Parliamentary consultant after his former constituency in Lincolnshire was abolished in boundary changes in 1983.

 Royal Navy career

 The son of a brewer, and brought up in the Roman Catholic faith, Brotherton went to Prior Park College.
 He enlisted in the Royal Navy and continued his education at the Royal Naval College in Dartmouth, qualifying as an Observer in 1955.
 He served in Cyprus in 1957 during a flare-up in communal conflicts and was mentioned in dispatches for distinguished conduct.
-Brotherton left the Navy after achieving the rank of Lieutenant-Commander in 1964.
+Brotherton left the Navy after achieving the rank of lieutenant-commander in 1964.

 Early political activity

 Retraining as an advertising executive, Brotherton joined Times Newspapers in 1967.
-He also became politically active in the Conservative Party, speaking at the Party conference of 1966 in support of building an aircraft carrier for the Navy, and was Chairman of Beckenham Conservative Political Centre for the year 1967–1968.
+He also became politically active in the Conservative Party, speaking at the Party conference of 1966 in support of building an aircraft carrier for the Navy, and was chairman of Beckenham Conservative Political Centre for the year 1967–1968.
 At the 1970 general election, he was the unsuccessful Conservative candidate in Deptford.